javascript-tutorial/en.javascript.info/7-frames-and-windows/03-cross-window-communication/article.md

 See [the manual](mdn:/HTML/Element/iframe) for more.

-The example below demonstrates a sandboxed iframe with some Javascript and a form.
+The example below demonstrates a sandboxed iframe with some JavaScript and a form.
 Neither one works:

 [codetabs src="sandbox" height=140]